JavaOOP2018/SlideCode/README.md

 # SlideCode
-Sourecode used on the Slides in the course Object-Oriented Programming in Java on openSAP
+Sourecode used on the Slides in the course Object-Oriented Programming in Java on openSAP.
+Week Intro and Week  1 are currently available.